XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "How often are block rewards paid out?"
     Block rewards will be earnt every epoch, which lasts for 900 of two-second-block time (~30 minutes)

-!!! quote "When will XinFin be listed on new exchanges?"
+!!! quote "When will XDC be listed on new exchanges?"
     We do not discuss about exchange related questions due to the regulation.
 	We will announce every exchange news on our official channels on due time.